With the head-spinning global rise of digital and mobile banking, questions about the safety and security measures of e-money platforms emerge.

-With the number of identity theft cases soaring each year – according to Cifas, there were 174,523 incidents in 2017 in the UK – the video identification chat plays an important role for both fintechs and consumers.
-With the video chat, you can be sure that even if someone has obtained your ID information, they cannot open an account in your name, because during the video chat they actually have to talk to an operator, in real time.
+According to Cifas, there were 174,523 incidents of identity theft in 2017 in the UK.
+With the number of cases soaring each year, video identification chat plays an important role for both fintech companies and consumers.
+With video chat, you can be sure that even if someone has obtained your ID information, they cannot open an account in your name.
+This is because they actually have to talk to an operator during the video chat, in real-time.

 The extra security of two-factor authentication

-Also known as a two-step verification, the two-factor authentication is widely used and adds an extra layer of security when you log in to your account and make transactions.
+Also known as two-step verification, the two-factor authentication is a common security measure that consumers use when you logging in to their accounts and making transactions.
+And it works quite simply.

 The rise in biometric identification

 Many consider biometric identification to be one of the most powerful weapons that fintechs use to prevent fraud and cybercrime.
 It utilizes biological traits such as fingerprint, voice patterns, and eye retina to authorize access and validate transactions.

 Compared to passwords, biometric identification is much more user-friendly and secure.
 This is mainly because passwords are often hard to remember and may cause other security vulnerabilities.
 While the fingerprint scan is currently the most widespread biometric solution, there will likely be an increase in voice and facial recognition.

 To add an extra layer of security, fintech companies such as LeoPay (in Europe) allow you to lock your debit card when you’re not planning to use it; or if it’s has been lost, misplaced, or stolen.
 This helps you ensure that you get the best protection for your money even if your card is stolen.